MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 We discovered some cool maths magic tricks at G4G Europe this year and played around with them.
 We think at least some of you will enjoy them, and the challenge of figuring them out.
 This one makes use of rock paper scissors, not as a handgame, but as a tool to predict secrets.

-#### Colin Wright: The Algebraic Pentagon
+#### Philipp Reinhard: The Nightking doing some magic

-Complex Numbers meet Compass and Straight-Edge
+There are knight tours and king tours, and magic squares.
+Let's give them a mix.

 #### Olov Wilander: Breaking the Ice – Relativistically!?